Ebonsignori/Operating-Systems-Fall-2018/lectures/lecture_20 (11-8)/README.md

 1. Type of operation read/write
 2. Where data is located on disk (key or index)
 3. Where should it go in buffer (address of buffer)
-4. Size of information to be transfered.
+4. Size of information to be transferred.

 Disk Queue holds I/O operations when multiple I/O operations are sent to slower disk.
 To decide order of queue we use one of size disk scheduling algorithms.